-(1) Basis of Presentation
+(1) Basis of Presentatio n

-The accompanying consolidated financial statements of Liberty Media Corporation (formerly named Liberty Spinco, Inc.; see discussion below pertaining to the Starz Spin-Off (defined below)) ("Liberty" or the "Company" unless the context otherwise requires) represent a consolidation of certain media and entertainment related assets and businesses.
+The accompanying consolidated financial statements of Liberty Media Corporation (formerly named Liberty Spinco, Inc.; see discussion below pertaining to the Starz Spin-Off (defined below)) ("Liberty," "we," "our," "us" or the "Company" unless the context otherwise requires) represent a consolidation of certain media and entertainment related assets and businesses.
 All significant intercompany accounts and transactions have been eliminated in the consolidated financial statements.

-Liberty, through its ownership of interests in subsidiaries and other companies, is primarily engaged in the media and entertainment industries primarily in North America.
-Our significant subsidiaries include Sirius XM Holdings Inc. ("SIRIUS XM") and Braves Holdings, LLC ("Braves Holdings").
+Liberty, through its ownership of interests in subsidiaries and other companies, is primarily engaged in the media and entertainment industries primarily in North America and the United Kingdom.
+Our significant subsidiaries include Sirius XM Holdings Inc. ("SIRIUS XM"), Formula 1 and Braves Holdings, LLC ("Braves Holdings").
 Our significant investment accounted for under the equity method of accounting is Live Nation Entertainment, Inc. ("Live Nation").
-Additionally, as discussed in notes 2 and 7, Liberty obtained a nearly 20% interest in Delta Topco Limited ("Delta Topco"), the parent company of Formula 1, a global motorsports business, during 2016 and acquired the remaining interests, other than a nominal number of shares held by certain Formula 1 teams, during January 2017.
+As discussed in notes 2 and 7, Liberty obtained a nearly 20% interest in Delta Topco Limited ("Delta Topco"), the parent company of Formula 1, a global motorsports business, during 2016 and acquired the remaining interests, other than a nominal number of shares held by certain Formula 1 teams, during January 2017.